Summary of council tax support scheme 2025-26

-The scheme applies to working age people only who currently receive council tax support or apply in the future for help to have their council tax discounted.
-The new scheme will apply without exception from 1 April 2024.
+The scheme will apply to working age people only who currently receive council tax support or apply in the future for help to have their council tax discounted.
+The new scheme will apply without exception from 1 April 2025.

 Depending on which band your income falls into, the percentage of council tax support awarded will be 100 per cent, 80 per cent, 60 per cent, 40 per cent or 20 per cent of the maximum eligible council tax.

-There are different bands for single claimants, lone parents, couples and for people with children set out in the table below.
+There are different bands for single claimants, lone parents, couples and for people with children and these are set out in the table below.

 Weekly income bands with maximum percentage of council tax support